Articles in scholarly/academic journals, especially PEER-REVIEWED journals are particularly important to college research. They:

 Keyword search: Ecopoetry.

-Click on the live links or do new searches with the terms listed.
-Subject headings can also be used to craft a better keyword search by identifying key terms.
+Click on the subject links or do new searches with the terms listed.

 OneSearch searches multiple resources at once.
 Use for very precise searches: